-Line 34 - Other Refundable Credits
+Line 35 - Other Refundable Credits

-Enter the total of refundable credits you are claiming from Form 308-I, Credit for Increased Research Activities -Individuals, or Form 342, Credit for Renewable Energy Industry.
+Enter the total of refundable credits you are claiming from any of the following:

+- Form 308-I Credit for Increased Research Activities Individuals - Form 342 Credit for Renewable Energy Industry - Form 349 Credit for Qualified Facilities - Form 350 Credit for Airline Bankruptcy Payments

 If you enter an amount on this line, be sure you check the box or boxes to show which credits you are claiming.
-Also, be sure to attach the credit form (308-I or 342) to your return when you file.
+Attach the credit form(s) to your return when you file.

-Credit for Increased Research Activities - Individuals (Form 308-I)
+Credit for Increased Research Activities - Individuals (Form $308\text{-}\mathrm{I}$ )

+A portion of this credit may be refundable.
 You may qualify for the refundable increased research activities credit if you incurred qualified research expenses for research conducted in Arizona.
 For more information about this credit, and to see whether you may claim a refund of this credit, see Arizona Form 308-I.

+You must attach a copy of your "Certificate of Qualification" from the Arizona Commerce Authority, Form 301 and Form 308-I to your return to claim this credit.
 If you are claiming a refund of the increased research activities credit from Form 308-I, enter the amount from Form 308-I, Part IV, line 31, here.